 For most medical professionals in Canada, Patient Care tops the list of priorities in their work.
-With Patient Experience becoming a key differentiator in Canadian Healthcare, today’s physicians must continue to deliver a quality standard of care but also make the patient’s perception of that care a top priority.
-The reality is that patients now have a similar level of expectation from healthcare providers than they do of non-healthcare related companies.
+With Patient Experience becoming a key differentiator in Canadian Healthcare, today’s physicians must continue to deliver a quality standard of care, but also make the patient’s perception of that care a top priority.
+The reality is that patients now have a similar level of expectation from healthcare providers as they do of non-healthcare related companies.
 If you aren’t focused on your Patient Experience, your competitor may be and you’ll soon be losing market share.

 Why is Patient Experience Important?

-While undoubtedly Patient Experience should be a priority across healthcare, it is most critical to success in delivering private sector services.
+While undoubtedly Patient Experience should be a priority across Healthcare, it is most critical to success in delivering private sector services.
 Private sector healthcare is a marketplace like any other where customers can choose how they spend their money.
 As in any other industry, consumers will switch providers if they don’t feel that their needs are being met.
 This can often be a challenging shift in mindset for physicians who have been trained in a publicly funded healthcare system.

-Very little Canadian data exists on Patient Experience, however our neighbours to the south have conducted plenty of research to show that there is a vast discrepancy between the level of experience that healthcare providers think they are providing and how it is being perceived by patients.
+Very little Canadian data exists on Patient Experience; however our neighbours to the south have conducted plenty of research to show that there is a vast discrepancy between the level of experience that healthcare providers think they are providing and how it is being perceived by patients.

 Research by Prophet found that while 63 percent of health care organizations believe they are delivering on patient care, only 43 percent of patients actually agree and in fact 81 percent of consumers are unsatisfied with their health care experience.